 An automatic adjustment to regulate and optimize the amount of light or infrared energy a camera receives.

-A bolometer is a sensitive device for measuring the power of electromagnetic radiation
+A bolometer is a sensitive device for measuring the amount of electromagnetic radiation, essentially a very sensitive digital thermometer.

-Cooled thermal imaging uses an integrated cryogenic cooler, which chills the thermal image core to temperatures as low as -196°C (-321°F) to increase the sensitivity and accuracy of the thermal image.
+Cooled thermal cameras use an integrated cryogenic cooler to chill the thermal imaging core to temperatures as low as -196°C (-321°F).
+Cooling the sensor reduces noise, increasing the sensitivity and accuracy of the thermal image.

-Cryogenic Cooling involves cooling sensors (or other parts) down to extremely low temperatures ( Below ~ 120 Kelvin or -153 Celcius) to reduce incoming noise and get more accurate readings.
+Cryogenic cooling involves cooling sensors (or other parts) down to extremely low temperatures ( Below ~ 120 Kelvin or -153 Celsius) to reduce incoming noise and get more accurate readings.

 Digital describes electronic technology that generates, stores, and processes data in terms of two states: positive and non-positive.

-A universally accepted set of standards providing a means of measuring the effective distance of thermal infrared cameras.
+DRI (Detection Recognition Identification) is a set of standards providing a means of measuring the effective distance of thermal infrared cameras (also known as the Johnson Criteria).

 Waves of electromagnetic energy that travel through space.
 Examples include radio waves, WiFi, microwaves, radiant heat, visible light, ultraviolet, x‑rays and gamma rays.